StarWarsSimba/calculator/questions.md

 ```

 Does the `__eq__` method of `IntConst` get called only in Comparison
 1, only in Comparison 2, in both, or in neither?

+Both.

 ### 2

 I noted that `__str__` method of
 `Plus` is recursive, but I don't see an explicit call to `__str__`.
 Where is it?

+The f-string notation calls the `__str__` method on `self.left` and `self.right`.

 ### 3

 How do we know that the `eval` method will not loop forever (i.e.,
 it will eventually reach a base case)?

+Because the base case is defined.

 ### 4